Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

           217.128.212.236
           17.241.30.58
         ```
     3. Duplicate this sample log enough times to trigger the alarm (in this tutorial the alarm is triggered after 5 times, meaning we will duplicate our logs 5 times in the file), Pay attention to the date and the Ip address.
     4. Edit the time field to a valid datetime in the upcoming 3-5 minutes.

-    5. Duplicate your final logs another time and increment the time in the newly duplicated logs by 1 minute.
+2. Duplicate your final logs another time and increment the time in the newly duplicated logs by 1 minute.

-3. Step 3

-  By now, you should have a file with logs triggering the alarm.
+3. By now, you should have a file with logs triggering the alarm.

   When the logs ready, Upload them into your "OCI Audit Logs" source:
     1. Go back to **"Administration"** > **"Sources"**.